Hello, all you readers out there, I am proud to show you the Perfect Prey Cover Reveal, book #2 in the Consortium series.

-And still, based upon the feedback I’ve received, I’m writing a sequel, with the idea of turning Avril’s story into a trilogy.
+And still based upon the feedback I’ve received, I’m writing a sequel, to turn Avril’s story into a series.
 She is one such missing person, a slave to someone’s amusement, and is the main character and victim of the book.
-It is unlikely that she was ever reported missing.
-The Consortium is very good at covering their tracks.
+It is unlikely that anyone ever reported her missing.
+The Consortium is superb at covering their tracks.
 I told her story from her point of view, and at the end, she seemed to accept her new station in life.
 But did she?

 Did she really accept a life as own property, to do someone’s bidding or suffer the consequences?
 Can she accept her new life as someone’s slave?
 Can she willing suffer anguish and even learn to do the same to others?
 Will she learn to torture and kill another human being?
 Her owner seems to think so, but will she really?

 I can’t wait to finish writing her new story.

 If you read the first book, you’ll understand why I’m calling the sequel, ‘Perfect Prey.’